GET READY TO SELL YOUR OWN HOME

-There are several alternatives to working with an experienced real estate agent in Sarasota Florida.
-First, you may want to sell your own home; however, if you go this route, be ready for a lot of effort!
-It can be done and has been done, but if you lack the time or energy to do it or if you need to sell soon, this alternative might not be the best fit for you.
+There are several alternatives to working with an experienced real estate agent.
+First, you may want to sell your own home.
+If you go this route, be ready for a lot of effort!
+It can be done and has been done.
+If you lack the time or energy to do it or if you need to sell soon, this alternative might not be the best fit for you.
 If selling your own home sounds like too much effort, you might want to choose an assist-to-sell program.
 Several discount brokers offer these types of programs - these programs may including flyers, yard signs, a marketing plan, and a marketing strategy at a very reasonable charge.

 Most people struggle to find the time and resources to work with a real estate agent.
-However, to get the best price for their home, it is best to deal with a professional real estate agent in Sarasota.
-Whether you decide to work with a real estate agent or not, you still need to do your homework and follow a few steps.
+To get the best price for their home, it is best to deal with a professional real estate agent.
+Whether you decide to work with a real estate agent or not, you need to do your homework and follow a few steps.

 Before diving into our four step process, here are a few steps to start getting your home ready for sale.

 If you haven't already, you should know everything including property's taxes, zoning, lot size, square footage, and other details.
 Also, examine the conditions of your existing loan if you have one.
 Great, you have all the basic information.

 NOW LOOK AT THE REAL ESTATE MARKET IN YOUR NEIGHBORHOOD, THE MOST RECENT SALES, AND THE REAL ESTATE RULES

 - How much do similar homes typically sell for?

 - Which legislation governing disclosure of real estate must you take into account?

 SET THE PRICE